ASME/OSHA HOIST INSPECTIONS

 - The hoist and hoist mounting for evidence of missing items

-In addition to the written inspection report for the hoist, an inspection program should be established for rope and chain inspection.
+In addition to the written inspection report for the hoist, an inspection program should be established for rope and chain inspections.
 This should include records on examination of ropes and chains removed from service so a relationship can be established between visual observation and actual condition of the rope or chain.